neraath/neraath.github.io/_posts/2013-01-05-chris-weldon-microsoft-mvp.markdown

 How I View the Award
 --------------------
-{% pullquote right %}

 Some people see the award as an affirmation that they are the most elite, technically proficient individiuals in the world.
 I won't lie - that's how I've always percieved Microsoft MVPs.
 Some of them are stellar individuals who really are at the top of their game.
-However, to assume that I've reached the pinnacle of my technical abilities is far from the truth. {" I thought I was a hot shot coming into Improving Enterprises; working with such a talented, professional, and wonderful group of technologists and mentors has really helped me remain consistently modest about my technical abilities. "}
+However, to assume that I've reached the pinnacle of my technical abilities is far from the truth.
+I thought I was a hot shot coming into Improving Enterprises; working with such a talented, professional, and wonderful group of technologists and mentors has really helped me remain consistently modest about my technical abilities.
-{% endpullquote %}

 In our field, there are experts, people who cannot achieve a level higher than they are already at.
 However, those individuals are experts on such a niche topic, that field itself is already evolved to its maximum potential, allowing for experts to finally attain their place.
 However, I see myself as extremely proficient in a lot of the areas I work - SharePoint, PHP, ASP.Net, and systems administration, in particular.
 That said, because each of those areas are so broad and have so many different uses, it's impossible for me to become an "expert" in these fields.
 It's hard for **anyone** to become an expert in these fields.
 If you come across anyone who claims to be an expert, I guarantee you'll find gaps in their knowledge somewhere.
 That's how I view experts - people who know everything there is to know.